kunalupadya/slogo/doc/API_SLOGO.md

 #### How is the GUI updated after a command has completed execution?

-The gui is updated by looking at the grid, turtle, prevcommands, and availablevars classes.
+The gui is updated by looking at the grid, turtle, prevCommands, and availableVars classes.